Hallsville North Elementary

 Additional Achievement Data

-Hallsville North Elementary serves students in grades Kindergarten-Third grade.
+Hallsville North Elementary serves students in grades Pre K-Third grade.
 In Texas, third grade is the first year that students will be assessed with the STAAR assessments in reading and math.
-(For North Elementary Assessment History data, please click on file attachment.)
 We frequently monitor student learning through classroom formative assessments, team-developed common assessments, district benchmarks, and the ISIP assessment.
 ISIP is a diagnostic tool given throughout the year measuring student progress in the following areas: letter knowledge, phonemic awareness, alphabetic decoding, comprehension, vocabulary, and spelling.
-(See attached Resources for K-3 reading data.)

 Title I Distinguished Campus